 The deferred approach is what eShopOnContainers uses.
 First, you add the events happening in your entities into a collection or list of events per entity.
-That list should be part of the entity object, or even better, part of your base entity class, as shown in the following example:
+That list should be part of the entity object, or even better, part of your base entity class, as shown in the following example of the Entity base class:

 '''

 public abstract class Entity

 {

+//...

-private List<IAsyncNotification> domainEvents;
+private List<INotification> domainEvents;

-public List<IAsyncNotification> DomainEvents => domainEvents;
+public List<INotification> DomainEvents => domainEvents;

-public void AddDomainEvent(IAsyncNotification eventItem)
+public void AddDomainEvent(INotification eventItem)

 {

-domainEvents = domainEvents ?? new List<IAsyncNotification>();
+domainEvents = domainEvents ?? new List<INotification>();

 domainEvents.Add(eventItem);

 }

-public void RemoveDomainEvent(IAsyncNotification eventItem)
+public void RemoveDomainEvent(INotification eventItem)

-{

-if (domainEvents is null) return;
+if ( domainEvents is null) return;

 domainEvents.Remove(eventItem);

 }

-// ....
+//...
+Additional code

 }

 '''

-When you want to raise an event, you just add it to the event collection to be placed within an aggregate entity method, as the following code shows:
+When you want to raise an event, you just add it to the event collection from code at any method of the aggregate-root entity, as the following code shows, which is part of the Order agregate-root at eShopOnContainers:

 Notice that the only thing that the AddDomainEvent method is doing is adding an event to the list.
-No event is raised yet, and no event handler is invoked yet.
+No event is dispatched yet, and no event handler is invoked yet.